catseye/Tamsin/doc/Tamsin.markdown

     = )
     = ok

-There is one guideline to follow: your production which implements a scanner should itself say what scanner it is `using`.
-For example, the `token` scanner above is implemented using the character scanner.
-If this is missing, the scanner will try to use *itself* as a scanner, with hilarious and generally unproductive results.

 Here is how you would use the above scanner, as a scanner, in a program:

     | main = ("(" & "cons" & ")" & 'ok') using token.